 To apply for financial aid, you must submit the Free Application for Federal Student Aid (FAFSA) and the CSS Profile forms.
 The priority deadline for these forms is March 1.
 Approximately 75 percent of our current students receive financial aid.
 For more financial aid information or to access the required forms online, visit the Office of Financial Aid.

-Since the purpose of the personal statement (aka the college essay) is for us to get to know you better, it's very important.
-Not only do our admissions counselors read your personal statements, some insist that application review would be sleep-inducing without them.
+Since the purpose of the personal essay is for us to get to know you better, it's very important.
+Not only do our admissions counselors read your personal essays, some insist that application review would be sleep-inducing without them.
 After all, transcripts and standardized test scores can evoke only so much emotion.
-Because we want to give you the opportunity to express yourself freely, we have left the personal statement topic up to you.
-Be yourself and delve deeply - this is your chance to tell us something we won't learn from any other part of your application.
-Since you now know that your personal statement is in fact read, take pride in what you submit - edit it yourself, and then have it proofread and critiqued by a teacher, parent and/or friend.
-Our favorite essays to read are stories that only you can tell about yourself or different aspects of your life.
-Another great topic to write about is why you want to become part of the Salve Regina community.
+The Common Application offers five options for your essay.
+Since you know that your personal essay is in fact read, take pride in what you submit - edit it yourself, and then have it proofread and critiqued by a teacher, parent or friend.
 Remember, proofread, proofread, proofread.

 We review everything that we ask you to submit: your high school transcript, standardized test scores when applicable, personal statement, letters of recommendation and extracurricular activities.
 Evaluating all of these factors helps us select students that best fit Salve Regina academically and personally.

 The Early Action (non-binding) admissions deadline is Nov.
 1. The regular action priority deadline is Feb.
 1. Those who submit an application for Feb.
 1 will receive a decision by April 1.
 Any application postmarked after Feb.
 1 will be reviewed on a space available basis.